 Come back to the main site, go to WPvivid dashboard > Auto-migration, enter the key you have just created, and click ‘Save‘.

 That’s it.
 Your site is now ready to be migrated.
 To start the migration, select what you want to migrate.
 You can choose to migrate only WordPress files or database or WordPress files + database.
 For full site migration, select files + database and click ‘Clone then Transfer’.

 Besides the simple backup and migration features, the free version of WPvivid also supports scheduled backups, sends backups to cloud storage services such as Google Drive, S3, OneDrive, DigitalOcean, FTP, SFTP, and Dropbox.

 The team has added a new feature called Unused Image Cleaner.
 It scans and finds all images that are not used being used.
 You can delete these images to save server storage and reduce the backup file.

-For a complete list of premium features, go to official page of WPvivid backup plugin.
+For a complete list of premium features, go to the official page of the WPvivid backup plugin.

-Besides the WordPress backup plugins I have mentioned above, there are many more free and premium backup plugins available.
+Besides the WordPress backup plugins I have mentioned above, many more free and premium backup plugins are available.
 The reason I chose these plugins is that I have successfully created backups multiple times using these plugins.

 I will continue to update this list as I test more plugins.
 If you need any help regarding WordPress, contact me using this form.